Build Your Own Greenland Skin-On-Frame Kayak

-During this rewarding six-day course, students will have the opportunity to build a replica of a traditional Greenland-style skin-on-frame kayak based on museum surveys.
-Participants will have a choice of building one of four different Greenland kayaks.
-Two are of the West Greenland style, and two are of the East Greenland style.
+During this rewarding seven-day course, students will have the opportunity to build an elegant replica of a traditional Greenland-style skin-on-frame kayak based on museum surveys.
+Participants will have a choice of building one of three different Greenland kayaks.
+Two are of the West Greenland style, and one is of the East Greenland style.

-The West Greenland kayak has a flat, low aft deck with gracefully upsweeping ends, a pronounced V-bottom, and hard chines.
-West Greenland builders will have a choice of building a reproduction of the FRAM Museum #176 kayak from 1888, 17′10″ long by 20 ½″ wide, or a replica of the Canadian Museum of Civilization IV-A-375 Disko Bay kayak from 1931, measuring 16′4″ long and 20″ wide.
-The West Greenland kayaks can be fitted with the standard egg-shaped cockpit rim (16″ x 22″) or the longer keyhole-shaped cockpit (16″ x 31″).
+The West Greenland Kayak has a flat, low aft deck with gracefully up-sweeping ends, a pronounced V bottom, and hard chines.
+West Greenland builders will have a choice of building a reproduction of the FRAM Museum #176 kayak from 1888, which measures 17′10″ in length by 20-1/2″ in width, or a replica of the Canadian Museum of Civilization IV-A-375 Disko Bay Kayak from 1931, measuring 16′4″ long and 20″ wide.
+The West Greenland kayaks can be fitted with the standard egg-shaped cockpit rim (16″ x 22″) or the longer (keyhole-shaped cockpit (16″ x 31″).

-Minor sizing adjustments will allow the builder to custom-fit the kayak.
+Minor sizing adjustments will allow the builder to custom-fit both the West and East Greenland Kayaks.
 Traditional construction techniques will be blended with modern materials to create a kayak that is fast and light.
-The finished kayaks, constructed from western red cedar with steam-bent white-ash ribs and a stitched-on synthetic skin, will weigh between 25 and 28 lbs.
+Each finished kayak, built from western red cedar with steam-bent white ash ribs and a stitched-on nylon skin, will weigh between 25 and 28 lbs.

-Instructor Mark Kaufman will create a materials/kit package that includes premachined western red-cedar gunwales, stringers, deckbeams, stems, white-ash rib stock, laminated white-ash masik deckbeams, finished cockpit rim, seat slats, deck lines, synthetic skin, urethane coating, and a partially preshaped western red-cedar paddle blank.
+Instructor Mark Kaufman will create a materials/kit package that includes pre-machined and -mortised western red cedar gunwales, stringers, deckbeams, stems, white ash rib stock, laminated white ash masik deckbeams, finished cockpit rim, adjustable foot braces (for West Greenland Kayaks), seat slats, latigo leather deck lines, nylon skin, urethane coating, and a partially pre-shaped western red cedar paddle blank.